wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 Your app will automatically show the latest content from your site, with no need for you to update it manually.
 Your app will display posts and pages, comments and categories.
 Your users will be able to read content online and offline, share it with a single tap, save their favourites, leave comments on your articles and, most importantly, receive push notifications alerting them to new content.

 = Can I test out my app online before I buy? =
-Yes, after installing the plugin, start designing your app and you can quickly get a live preview of your app over the web.
-Even before that, you can also try our [example application](http://www.mobiloud.com/demo.php?ref=plugindesc) to get a feel of how Mobiloud apps work.
+Yes, after installing the plugin and signing up you'll be able to test your app.
+Even before that, you can try our [example application](http://www.mobiloud.com/demo.php?ref=plugindesc) to get a feel of how Mobiloud apps work.

 = Can I try an example app on my iPhone or iPad? = Sure, we have published many apps you can try directly.
-Just open up App Store on your phone or iPad and search for *9clouds*, *Armenian Weekly* or *Cardinal Connect*.
+Just open up App Store on your phone or iPad and search for *Speckyboy*.

-Check out the [Examples page](http://www.mobiloud.com/examples.php?ref=plugindesc) on our site for more apps to try.

 = Can I have advertising on my app? =
 Of course!
 We support **Admob and Adwords**, out of the box.
-You can also add your own code for HTML banners.
+You can also add your own code for any kind of HTML banners.

 = Can you add more functionality to the app? =
 Yes, we can easily integrate additional content or functionality in your app, such as your Twitter feed, podcast, image or video galleries.
 Get in touch at [hello@mobiloud.com](mailto:hello@mobiloud.com) to get a quote.